malfaro2/Hidalgo_CIGEFI3/README.md

 |TXn.c    |    230| 56.000| 205.250|TRUE  |
 |TXx.c    |    343| 53.000| 225.050|TRUE  |

+## Are Local Trends for each index significantly increasing?

+(maps)

 Cite:
 If you find this code useful in your research, please, consider citing our paper: